Dental Dictionary

 Veneer

-A thin covering placed over the front part of a tooth to improve appearance.
+A thin shell of porcelain or composite material bonded to the front of teeth to improve their appearance.

 W